mbernste/mbernste.github.io/_posts/2023-10-16-binomial_theorem.md

 $$(x+y)^n = \sum_{k=0}^n {n \choose k} x^ky^{n-k}$$

 This statement always appeared mysterious to me.
 What is the intuition for the summation?
 Moreover, why does the [binomial coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient), "$n$ choose $k$", appear?
-This seems to hint that there is some combinatorial process going on when calculating $x+y$.
 In this post I will provide a proof that helped me better intuit thsi theorem.

 Proof
 =====